gcgarner/IOTstack/docs/BuildStack-Services.md

 else:
   print("Error. '{}' Tried to run 'adminer' config".format(currentServiceName))
 ```
 This code doesn't have any port conflicting checking or menu code in it, and just allows the service to be built as is.
-See the advanced sections on adding menus and checking for issues for services.
+The best way to learn on extending the functionality of the service's build script is to look at the other services' build scripts.
+You can also check out the advanced sections on adding menus and checking for issues for services though for a deeper explanation of specific situations.